 HOW TO USE A BOX SPRING?

 How do you use a box spring?
-They’re incredibly easy to use.
+And, where are they placed.
+Don’t worry, they’re incredibly easy to use.
 Just follow the steps below and you’ll be set up in minutes.

 1: DETERMINE SUITABILITY OF MATTRESS FOR BOX SPRING

 Is your mattress suitable for use with a box spring?
 Some mattresses should not be placed on one.
 In general, coiled spring mattresses can.
 While foam, latex, and hybrid mattresses cannot.
 Using an unsuitable mattress with a box spring can damage your mattress.